 CO2: To make students aware of relevant cases relating to tort law.

-CO3: To familiarize the students difference between civil wrong and criminal wrong
+CO3: To familiarize the students difference between civil wrong and criminal wrong protection in India.

 CO4: Students will be aware of basic procedure for handling consumer dispute

 CO5: Students will have comprehensive undertaking about existing law on consumer